freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-cable-purpose-autodection.md

 ##### GSoC Community Bonding

-* The student should enumerate all ethernet cable setups that migh be needed.
+* The contributor should enumerate all ethernet cable setups that migh be needed.
-* The student must have a LibreMesh repository fork.
+* The contributor must have a LibreMesh repository fork.
-* The student must learn how to contribute code via merge request mechanism.
+* The contributor must learn how to contribute code via merge request mechanism.
-* The student should relate comfortably with the LibreMesh developers.
+* The contributor should relate comfortably with the LibreMesh developers.
-* The student should individuate one or more real world comminity network and establish a fluid cooperation relationship with them.
+* The contributor should individuate one or more real world comminity network and establish a fluid cooperation relationship with them.

 ##### GSOC Midterm